-Matthew Houston is a Licensed Clinical Social Worker with a practice in the Flatiron District of New York City.
-He specializes in working with adults struggling with anxiety, depression, career and life transitions, and the interpersonal challenges surrounding family and relationships.
+Matthew Houston is a licensed clinical social worker based in New York City.
+Matthew specializes in working with adolescents and adults struggling with anxiety, depression, intimacy, life transitions, identity, meaning, and the interpersonal challenges surrounding family and relationships.
+Matthew's work is patient-focused and collaborative.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)